NATIONAL GUMDROP DAY

 You can also make gumdrops yourself.
 According to many recipes, you would need vegetable oil, sugar, corn syrup, fruit juice, powdered fruit pectin, baking soda, and food coloring.

 Credit for the modern gumdrop goes to chemist and candy manufacturer Percy S. Truesdell.
 According to articles after his death in 1948, Truesdell took the once hard, poorly flavored glob of sugar and turned it into the smooth, chewy delight we enjoy today.
-While at the University of Ohio, the chemist altered the consistency of the of the candy by experimenting with the amount of starch used.
+While at the University of Ohio, the chemist altered the consistency of the candy by experimenting with the amount of starch used.
 He later worked for the Snyder-Chafee Company until 1915.
 In 1916, Truesdell founded and incorporated the P.S.
 Truesdell Candy Manufacturing Company.
 At his death, he became known as the Gumdrop King.

 HOW TO OBSERVE NATIONAL GUMDROP DAY